dsc-courses/dsc80-2024-wi/index.md

 <!-- [Recordings](https://podcast.ucsd.edu/){: .btn .btn-blue } -->

 {: .warning }
-**This site is under construction and everything is subject to change.**
+Welcome to DSC 80!
+This site is still under construction and all information here is subject to change.<br>We look forward to seeing you in the first lecture on Tuesday.
+In the meantime, please fill out the [**Welcome Survey**](https://docs.google.com/forms/d/e/1FAIpQLSfyspVwdghw5EQShNLyG_L97s0G-X2N8ut8bG6_0K-_WH9DPw/viewform).

 <!-- {: .note }
 **Dec 6, 2023:** The Final Exam will take place on Mon., Dec 11,